Inspire-Sport is a non-profit organisation dedicated to delivering multi-sports sessions to anyone with additional needs.

 We strive to provide a safe, all-inclusive, active, fun environment where you are given the opportunity to experience different sports skills, learn how to follow rules, work with partners and small groups and improve your fitness and wellbeing.

-Inspire Sport relies on volunteers from local schools, colleges, and universities to give our students and adults a taste of sport and a lot of fun on Monday evenings.
+Inspire-Sport relies on volunteers from local schools, colleges, and universities to give our students and adults a taste of sport and a lot of fun on Monday evenings.

 “It’s really fun to be able to help.
-I took some Inspire Sport students with Maggie down to the Special Olympics in September and it was great to see the fun and fulfillment they got from competing in these games.
+I took some Inspire Sport students with Maggie down to the Special Olympics in September and it was great to see the fun and fulfilment they got from competing in these games.
 It also helps me with inclusivity modules for my degree in Sports Management.”

-How we Started
+How We Started

 Kingston Council founded the original Inspire initiative circa 2003 to improve the lives of special needs young people and adults in the borough.

 Council funding ceased in 2013 so Maggie and her team took the plunge and have run Inspire-Sport as a non profit making inclusive sports club to continue the good work, offering exercise and sports training for local people with special needs.